PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

   write FIT image specification metadata sections in the fit-image description file (`fit-image.its`).
   The `fit_image_assemble()` member function is then used to generate the FIT image according to the `fit-image.its` specification.
   If `UBOOT_SIGN_ENABLE` is set (as is the case in MBL `${MACHINE}.conf` files), the `assemble` function signs the newly generated image (again using `uboot-mkimage`).
-  The processing is hooked into the build by the class promoting certain member functions to tasks entry-points. <!---I can't parse this sentence--->
+  Processing is hooked into the build by the class promoting certain member functions to task entry points.

 - **`kernel-uboot.bbclass`**.
 This class is used to post-process the kernel image using the `objcopy` tool.
 - **`uboot-sign.bbclass`**.
 This class is not used for signing because `mbl-fitimage.bbclass` processing is used instead.